 Once you’ve decided that you’d like to offer your property for sale, call your local office of Whitton & Laing estate agents.
-We have offices in Exeter and Exmouth covering Budleigh Salterton and Sidmouth so have East Devon well covered (see contact details).
+We have offices in Exeter and Exmouth covering Budleigh Salterton and Sidmouth so we have East Devon well covered (see contact details).

 We’ll agree a time with you for our property valuer to visit your property.
 Taking into account your aspirations over timescales and the sort of figure you’d like to achieve for your property, our valuer will suggest a figure at which to start marketing your property, backed up with examples of similar nearby properties which have been on the market.